🔍 HTTP · HTTPS · Proxy inspector

 Every request, captured the instant it happens

-Method, URL, host, status code, duration, request size, response size — all in a live-updating table.
-No configuration required beyond setting up the proxy.
+Method, URL, host, status code, duration, request / response size, full headers, full body — all in a live-updating table.
+No configuration required beyond starting the proxy.

 🔒